projf/projf-explore/graphics/pong/README.md

 * `top_pong_v4` - add player control with push buttons
 * `top_pong` - completed pong game

+Learn more about these demos from the [Pong](https://projectf.io/posts/fpga-pong/) blog post, or read on for build instructions.

 These designs make use of modules from the [Project F library](../../lib/).
 Check the included iCE40 [Makefile](ice40/Makefile) or Vivado [create_project.tcl](xc7/vivado/create_project.tcl) to see the included modules.

 ## iCEBreaker Build